FrontEndFoxes/kitchen-sune/src/recipes/strawberry-mush.md

 ## Method

 - Place the strawberries in a decently sized bowl
-- Mash the strawberries with a Potato Masher
+- Mash the strawberries with a potato masher
-- Mix in milk gradually, stiring occasionally
+- Mix in milk gradually, stirring occasionally
-- Gradually add in sugar while stiring the mixture
+- Gradually add in sugar while stirring the mixture

 ## Tips